dnpwwo/Domoticz-Denon-Plugin/README.md

 ## Key Features

-* Creates four Domoticz devices per Kodi
+* Creates three Domoticz devices per amplifier
-  1. Basic status indicator, On/Off.
-Also has icon for Kodi Remote popup.
+  1. Basic power indicator, On/Off.
-  2. Selector switch for content source: Video, Music, TV Shows, Live TV.
+  2. Main Zone selector switch for sources, these should match the source names from the documentation that you want to use.
-  3. Volume level.
+  3. Main Volume level.
 Icon mutes/unmutes, slider shows/sets volume.
-  4. Playing indicator: Icon Pauses/Resumes, slider shows/sets percentage through media.
-* Ships with 3 different, user selectable, icons sets: Default, Black and Round.
-* Will send onscreen notifications to the Kodi if a Notifier name is specified.
+* Devices for additional zones added automatically if detected
-* When network connectivity is lost the Domoticz UI will optionally show the device(s) with Red banner
+* When network connectivity is lost the Domoticz UI will show the device(s) with a red banner
+* Amplifier is optionally auto-discovered on the network.

 ## Installation